 - The “front end” of the Project Specifications includes a section containing a complete list of project drawings by number and name.
 This is the list referenced as noted above in the Filed Sub-Bid sections to “all drawings” or “all other drawings”.
 If drawings are added by addendum during the bidding period, the list is also updated by addendum.

 - Project Specifications include distinct definitions of the terms “furnish”, “install”, and “provide”, and Filed Sub-Bid sections include lists or descriptions of work to be provided (furnished and installed), work to be “furnished” only, and work to be “installed” only.
-For example, the Plumbing Filed Sub-Bid section may list roof drains as items to be “furnished” only, and the Roofing Filed Sub-Bid section may list roof drains as items to be “installed” only.
-Taken together, the specifications are thus clear regarding who furnishes and who installs the roof drains.
+For example, the Plumbing Filed Sub-Bid section may list certain roof drain components as items to be “furnished” only, and the Roofing Filed Sub-Bid section may list those roof drain components as items to be “installed” only.
+Taken together, the specifications are thus clear regarding who furnishes and who installs those roof drain components.

 - It is customary for a Filed Sub-Bidder to provide staging and scaffolding up to 8 feet in height, and for the General Contractor to provide staging and scaffolding more than 8 feet in height.
 In some cases it is appropriate for a specific Filed Sub-Bid to include “all staging and scaffolding” for the work of that Filed Sub-Bid, and the Filed Sub-Bid specification includes that requirement.